codership/documentation/galeracluster/source/documentation/arbitrator.rst

 How you configure Galera Arbitrator depends on how you start it.
 That is to say, whether it runs from the shell or as a service.
 These two methods are described in the next two sections.

 .. note::  When Galera Arbitrator starts, the script executes a ``sudo`` statement as the user ``nobody`` during its process.
-There is a particular issue in Fedora and some other distributions of Linux, in which the default ``sudo`` configuration will block users that operate without ``tty`` access.
+There is a particular issue in Red Hat Enterprise Linux and some other distributions of Linux, in which the default ``sudo`` configuration will block users that operate without ``tty`` access.
 To correct this, edit with a text editor the ``/etc/sudoers`` file and comment out this line:

 	   .. code-block:: bash